 Uber Attacks and Murders

 Sexual assaults are not the only dangers that a rider can face while in an Uber.
 Some even have lost their lives at the hands of an Uber driver.
+In June of 2018, Michael Andre Hancock, a Colorado Uber driver, shot rider Hyun Kim at 3 a.m.
+Hancock claimed that he shot Kim in self-defense because he was being attacked.
+Officers took him in and is facing charges of first-degree murder.

 Other Uber deaths have not come in the form of attacks but in car accidents.
 Foreign exchange student Justine Van Ginderachter was killed in an auto collision in March of 2018.
-The case of whether the driver of Uber was at fault is still being investigated.
+The question of whether the Uber driver was at fault is still under investigation.
+Ginderatcher was nineteen years old.

 What Uber is Doing About the Assaults